-The Student Learning Service works with all students to enhance their academic skills.
-A range of services are provided, including: one-to-one appointments, workshops and online sessions, and online resources.
+The Student Learning Service works with all students to enhance their academic skills, including academic writing, maths skills and study skills.
+Specialist Advisers are also available for students with dyslexia and other specific learning differences (SpLDs).
+A number of services are provided, including: one-to-one appointments (online or in-person), workshops and online sessions, and online resources.